-If your extras cover includes benefits for Pharmacy, we’ll pay benefits for non-PBS pharmacy items that are prescription-only and prescribed by a medical practitioner as being essential to treat your condition.
+If your extras cover includes pharmacy, we’ll pay a set benefit amount per eligible item towards non-PBS pharmacy items that are prescribed by a medical practitioner and are:

-- Prescription only and prescribed by a medical practitioner, including contraceptives for medical conditions, travel and other vaccinations, and hormonal implants.
+- Prescription only, including contraceptives for medical conditions, travel and other vaccinations (unless dispensed at the medical practitioner’s clinic), and hormonal implants

 - Essential to treat a particular illness injury or condition.

 Before we pay any benefits, you must cover the general patient PBS co-payment.
 This means that we will pay benefits towards any cost above the general patient PBS co-payment up to the set benefit amount on your product.

 If pharmacy is included on your cover, a waiting period and annual limit applies.
 Check your product guide for more details on this and your eligible benefit amounts.